Evolutionary Factor Searching for Sparse Portfolio Optimization Using Large Language Models

-To enhance interpretability and adaptability, recent strategies have adopted factor-based portfolio construction \citep{ang2014asset,fan2016incorporating}, where we search factors to map an asset’s historical features, such as prices, returns, or volatility, into a score indicating its relative attractiveness.
-These factors guiding asset ranking and investment allocation are usually called \textit{alpha factors} and widely employed in both academia and industry.
-Despite more transparent, such approaches pose new challenges: identifying effective factors often requires deep domain expertise, manual tuning, and frequent re-validation.
-Moreover, many factors have poor transferability across different market conditions and usually degrade quickly in live markets.
-To address this, recent studies have explored machine learning techniques for alpha factor discovery \citep{zhang2020autoalphaefficienthierarchicalevolutionary,yu2023generating}, but the vast search space of asset combinations limits the scalability and effectiveness of these methods.
-In addition, as shown in Figure~\ref{fig:sparse-decay}, many factor libraries crafted by existing methods (e.g., from Qlib \citep{yang2020qlibaiorientedquantitativeinvestment}) suffer from \textit{sparse decay}, a phenomenon where sharp performance drops in sparse regimes (e.g., selecting top-10 assets).
-Sparse decay issue makes it challenging to apply existing methods in sparse portfolio optimization and indicates that many factors crafted by them are not precise enough to identify the very best assets under the sparse constraint.
-In summary, we need more expressive and adaptive factor generation frameworks to address the concerns above from multiple aspects.
+To enhance interpretability and adaptability, recent strategies adopt factor-based portfolio construction \cite{ang2014asset,fan2016incorporating}, mapping an asset's historical features (prices, returns, volatility) into a relative-attractiveness score; such mappings are called \textit{alpha factors}.
+Although more transparent, designing effective factors requires domain expertise, manual tuning, and frequent re-validation; many factors transfer poorly across regimes and decay quickly in live markets.
+ML-based factor discovery \cite{zhang2020autoalphaefficienthierarchicalevolutionary,yu2023generating} scales poorly to combinatorial asset universes.
+Moreover, as shown in Fig.~\ref{fig:sparse-decay}, factor libraries from existing methods (e.g., Qlib \cite{yang2020qlibaiorientedquantitativeinvestment}) exhibit \textit{sparse decay} issues: sharp performance drops when selecting 10 or fewer assets, indicating that crafted factors are not precise enough to identify the very best assets under sparse constraints.